nvbogachev/homepage/content/home/about.md

 # Biography

+I am a mathematician with research interests in Hyperbolic Geometry and Geometry of Discrete Reflection Groups.
+In 2014 I finished Moscow State University under the supervision of Professor E.B.
+Vinberg.
+My PhD under his supervision will be finished in 2018.
-Since Sep 2016 I am a Lecturer at the Department of Discrete Mathematics and since Feb 2017 I am also a Research Scientist at the Laboratory of Advanced Combinatorics and Network Applications of MIPT.
-My CV:
+Currently I am a Lecturer and a Research Scientist at MIPT.

+In 2017 I received the Simons Foundation Prize for PhD students.
+Here you can find my CV, papers, information about my projects, and also the materials of my teaching courses.